mozilla-spidermonkey/jsparagus/js-quirks.md

 phase of compilation, must be done during parsing in Beast Mode.

-Getting the scoping of arrow functions right while parsing is tricky, because it's often not possible to know when you're entering a scope until later.
+Getting the scoping of arrow functions right while parsing is tricky, because it’s often not possible to know when you’re entering a scope until later.
 Consider parsing `(a`.
 This could be the beginning of an arrow function, or not; we might not know until after we reach the matching `)`, which could be a long way away.